USPS Priority Mail Rates (2026)

 |---|---|---|

-| Comparing retail rates to outdated internal assumptions | You miss current commercial pricing opportunities. | Benchmark current quoted rates directly in your shipping platform. |
+| Comparing retail rates to outdated internal assumptions | You miss current commercial pricing and plan around numbers the carriers already changed. | Check the live quoted rate in your shipping platform before you buy, and see the full price first. |

 USPS Priority Mail Cost Control Checklist